Union Jack flag icon Canada flag Canada Ireland flag Ireland

 If you are an employer, you must provide:

-There is no need to provide signs if they don't help reduce the risk or if the risk is insignificant.
-Usually, safety signs need to meet certain standards relating to their size, colour, shape, and format of any text.
+There is no need to provide signs if they don't help reduce the risk or if the risk is minimal.

 Safety signs in church premises

 If your premises are relatively small with a simple layout, you may not need much in the way of signage.
-However, for larger or multi-room premises or those having a number of hazardous activities, a range of signs might be necessary.
+However, for larger or multi-room premises or those that host more hazardous activities, a range of signs might be necessary.

 • low ceilings where people are at risk of bumping their heads